dss-kenya/PythonProj/README.md

 **In the future**, i will try and make it user centric where the user can type in what they want to try and see the outcome.

 **For now**, I have only implemented a file operation where data in the `input_file` is read and sorted in alphabetic order.
 While undergoing job search, i realised maintaining a list of jobs that have sent in a rejection email can get overwhelming, and chances are i might have applied to a job without realising i have done so already since LinkedIn, or any other job portal fails to show the update.
 Thus, sorting the file would make my life easier to glance through the list.

-In coming PRs/commits, I plan on adding a search functionality too, and thereby making it easier for me to maintain this list and search through them. ;).
+In coming PRs/commits I plan on:
+- adding a search functionality too, and thereby making it easier for me to maintain this list and search through them. ;).
 There's really no point in maintaining such a list but no harm if it helps me learn phython.
 WDYT?
+- adding a mechanism where in users can pick their files that they would want to sort vs use the existing one in the codebase.

 This doesn't mimic a real life `README`.